 The most popular method used is a septic system.
-Septic systems use soil to treat small wastewater flows.
-When properly maintained, septic systems are safe and reliable.
+Septic systems use settling and soil to treat small wastewater flows.
+When properly designed, installed, and maintained, septic systems are safe and reliable.

 Tanks are made of concrete, fiberglass, or plastic.
 They usually are buried, and should be watertight.
 Most are designed to hold a minimum of 750 to 1000 gallons of sewage.
 The tank’s purpose is to temporarily hold the wastewater until solids and liquids separate.
 The solids, known as sludge, collect at the bottom of the tank, while scum floats on top of the liquid.
 The sludge and scum will remain in the tank and need to be pumped out periodically.